Gluten-free Chocolate Chip Cookie Bars

 If you make these and love them, please come back and give this recipe a 5 star rating in the recipe card!
 Feel free to comment with tips or to share any successful substitutions you made.

-Gluten-free Chocolate Chip Bars Recipe:
+n-free Chocolate Chip Bars recipe

 Gluten-free Chocolate Chip Cookie Bars